New personal injury attorney joins Chain | Cohn | Clark

 Outside of the office, Tanya is involved in activities at Saint George Greek Orthodox Church, enjoys traveling, cooking and cheering for the Los Angeles Lakers.
 She is also fluent in Arabic.

 You can find Tanya involved in various other community service activities.
-She recently helped local disadvantaged youth go back-to-school shopping at Kohl’s — you can see a picture of her with her students here.
+She recently helped local disadvantaged youth go back-to-school shopping at Kohl’s.

 “I want to personally be involved in making Bakersfield a better place, whether that is through giving a voice to members of our community or attending and participating in community outreach,” said Tanya.
 “Kern County can only be as good as we work to make it.
 I am eager for the opportunity to be an active part of Bakersfield’s future.”

 Stay tuned to Chain | Cohn | Clark’s various social media profiles to keep an eye on Tanya’s work.

 *NOTICE: Making a false or fraudulent Workers’ Compensation claim is a felony subject to up to 5 years in a prison or a fine of up to $150,000 or double the values of the fraud, whichever is greater, or by both imprisonment and fine.